-If User Account Control (UAC) is active, press Install after setting the Port.
+If User Account Control is active, press Install after setting the Port.
 The default port for the Viz Engine web service is 61000.
-After restarting VIZ, the REST interface can be accessed by navigating a web browser to http://localhost:61000.
-The landing page will display the status of the Engine, with information on which mode it is running in and its version number.
+After restarting Viz, the REST interface can be accessed by navigating a web browser to http://localhost:61000.
+The landing page displays the status of the Engine, with information on which mode it is running in and its version number.